 A timeline of Harry and Meghan’s lives since Megxit

-Buckingham Palace has announced its HR team will investigate the circumstances around allegations of bullying made against the Duchess of Sussex
+A statement has been released by Buckingham Palace on behalf of the Queen following the Duke and Duchess of Sussex’s interview with Oprah Winfrey.

-It is the latest twist in the relationship between Meghan and her husband, the Duke of Sussex, and the palace, since the pair stepped back as senior royals in March 2020, a move dubbed “Megxit”.
+Harry and Meghan stepped back as senior working royals in March 2020, a move dubbed “Megxit”.

 Here is a look at what they have been up to since Megxit took effect: